Revealing the secrets of Icy Tower v1.3.1

 Now you can enjoy the portable version of TightVNC without a U3 drive.

 But you must agree, that it’s not really handy to use a command line every time you want to run TightVNC.
 Well, I’ve patched winvnc.exe and vncviewer.exe and made them use an ini file by default.
-These are attached on that topic.
+These are attached below.

 Finally I want to advice you to make a donation to support the project.